osotorrio/designpatterns/GangOfFour.Patterns/Structural/Composite/README.md

 ### When to use this pattern?

 Anytime you have a collection of objects which can be represented as a hierarchical structure.
-And you need to thread, one single object (**leaf**) or a collections of single of objects (**composite**) the same way.
+And you need to treat, one single object (**leaf**) or a collections of single of objects (**composite**) the same way.

 *Note: examples of hierarchical structures could be a family (grandfather, father, soon) or employees in a company (director, manager, worker)*

-*Note: To thread in the same way all objects in the hierarchical structure means to do an operation in all them without knowing if it is a leaf or a composite*
+*Note: To treat in the same way all objects in the hierarchical structure means to do an operation in all them without knowing if it is a leaf or a composite*

 ### Code example